 Wondering how to start an eco-friendly or ethical blog?
 Let me talk you through everything you need to consider.

 Moral Fibres quietly turned two this month and as part of reaching this milestone, I thought I’d cover something a bit different today.
-One email I often get in my inbox is from readers asking advice on how to set up and start a green or ethical blog.
+One email I often get in my inbox is from readers asking for advice on how to set up and start a green or ethical blog.

 Given the interest, I thought I’d address these questions in a mini-series about green and ethical blogging over the next few weeks.